 - Teacher’s Forum

 - About Us

 - My Account

 Frances E. W. Harper

 Frances Ellen Watkins Harper was born on this date in 1825.
-She was a Black poet, writer, and lecturer, as well as an anti-slavery, women's rights, and temperance activist.
+She was a Black poet, writer, lecturer, and anti-slavery, women's rights, and temperance activist.

 Throughout all of her political activism, Frances Harper continued to write, and in the 20th century, she is best remembered as one of the earliest Black women writers.
-Harper's best-known work is the 1892 novel, Iola Leroy.
+Harper's best-known work is the 1892 novel Iola Leroy.
 Many reviewers called Iola Leroy the crowning effort of Harper's life.
-She continued writing until a few years before her death in 1911.
+She continued writing until a few years before she died in 1911.

 Harper provided a model for the best of what any 19th-century woman could be as a black woman.
 In making a point of writing about and speaking to other black women, she set a high standard for a generation of African American women's activism.